MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

    ![Create from blank.](../media/power-automate-teams-app-create/full-editor.png)

 ## Known issues

-- Any flow that you create from within the Power Automate app is located in your organization's default environment.
+- All flows that you create from within the Power Automate app are located in your organization's default environment.

-- The Power Automate app and Power Automate Actions app need to be enabled in the Microsoft Teams admin center [https://admin.teams.microsoft.com/policies/manage-apps](https://admin.teams.microsoft.com/policies/manage-apps) in order for this functionality to work.
+- The Power Automate app and Power Automate Actions app must be  enabled in the [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps) in order for this functionality to work.

 ## Related articles

 - [Manage your flows in Microsoft Teams](./teams-app-home.md).

 - Visit the [Microsoft Teams connector documentation](/connectors/teams/).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]